- Product Info

 1.6 | 14.8 | 11.7 | 12.9 | 8.7 | 11.7 | 12.4 | 8.9 | 12.0 | 13.2 |

-The elastic modulus of liquid crystalline polyester, such as SUMIKASUPER LCP, does not dramatically decrease at the glass transition temperature like crystalline and amorphous polymers.
-Rather, it tends to decrease gradually as the temperature increases.
-Each series has a practical flexural modulus even at 250°C, so it ranks high among heat-resistant engineering plastics.
-In addition, when thermal treatment is applied to a product after molding, the skin structure becomes harder and the elastic modulus tends to improve.
-There is a similar tendency as the elastic modulus with strength, thermal deformation temperature, and creep properties.
+The elastic modulus of SUMIKASUPER LCP does not show an extreme drop at the glass transition point like crystalline or amorphous polymers, but rather shows a tendency to gradually decrease as the temperature rises.
+Each series has a practical flexural modulus even at 250°C, ranking highly among heat-resistant engineering plastics.
+In addition, when the product is heat-treated after molding, the skin structure becomes stronger and the elastic modulus tends to improve.
+In addition to the elastic modulus, the same tendency is seen in the strength, heat distortion temperature, and creep characteristics.

 ---|---|---|---|---|---|---|---|---|